ygorelik/ydk-gen/README.md

 ./generate.py --python --core --generate-doc
 ```

+**Note.** The documentation generation for bundles can take few hours due to their size.
+If you have previously
-If you have previously generated documentation using the `--cached-output-dir --output-directory <dir>` option,
+generated documentation using the `--cached-output-dir --output-directory <dir>` option,
 the add-on documentation generation time can be reduced.
 Adding cisco-ios-xr documentation as an example:

 ```